LG 32GK650F-B Review

 The LG 32GK650F-B is a great deal if you’re looking for a monitor that lets you enjoy your games on an extra-wide, extra-large curved screen.
-Its mild curve keeps you glued to the action, and its VA panel delivers strong grayscale performance, though it suffers from narrow viewing angles as compared to IPS panels.
+Its mild curve keeps you glued to the action, and its VA panel delivers strong grayscale performance

 The LG 32GK650F-B is a 34-inch, curved-screen monitor created for gamers seeking to curb motion artifacts, like screen tearing and motion blur during intense gaming.
 It builds on LG’s popular gaming monitors, featuring an ultra-wide, In-Plane Switching (IPS) panel with a terrific 144Hz refresh rate and uses AMD’s FreeSync technology to deliver butter-smooth gaming experience.

 Additionally, it boasts plenty of basic and advanced settings.
 While it doesn’t match our Editors’ Choice super-wide-screen gaming monitor, LG’s very own 38UC99-W, in terms of performance and feature set, it costs half as much, making it quite appealing.